microsoft/autogen/python/packages/autogen-magentic-one/interface/README.md

     print("MagenticOne initialized.")

     # Start a task and stream logs
-    task = "code for fibonacci and run it" task_future = asyncio.create_task(magnetic_one.run_task(task))
+    task = "How many members are in the MSR HAX Team" task_future = asyncio.create_task(magnetic_one.run_task(task))

     # Stream and process logs